bigbite/interactivity-api-tutorial/readme.md

 - Use `notification` as the block slug
 - Use something unique for the `internal namespace`

-Activate the plugin in the dashboard
+Next, activate the plugin in the dashboard.

-Add a store for your block, in the `view.js` file for the block replace the existing code with the following:
+Add a store for your block, and in the `view.js` file for the block, replace the existing code with the following:

 ```
 import { store, getContext } from '@wordpress/interactivity';